nasa-fornax/fornax-demo-notebooks/light_curves/scale_up.md

 +++

 This example shows how to parallelize the example from the light_curve_generator notebook using the helper and python's `multiprocessing`.
+An advantage of the method shown here is that it automatically saves the sample and light curve data to disk after loading them and can automatically skip those steps in subsequent calls and use the files instead.
+This is a small sample (Yang, 30 objects).
+If you want a sample larger than a few hundred, consider using the bash script instead.

 Define the keyword arguments for the run: